 If you are looking for the right community to build a home for your family, one of the factors that is likely high on your radar is the quality of local educational institutions.

-Understandably, most families want their school-aged children to get a well-rounded education, whether through the public school system or a private school.
+Understandably, most families want their school-aged children to get a well-rounded education, whether through the public school system or a private school and this has been one of the main reasons people are leaving the city for the suburbs.
 Houston, Texas, and surrounding area supports an ample helping of both types of institutions for students in preschool to 12th grade, creating an especially conducive environment for you to build a new home in Houston and raise your children.

 What Are the Best School Districts in Houston?

 There are approximately two dozen school districts serving the city limits of Houston, Texas, and nearby suburbs.
 Based on data from multiple sources, including the Texas Education Agency (TEA), Niche, and Zillow, here is a look at the best schools districts in Houston for 2020.
 The rankings are based on rigorous analysis of reviews from students and parents, as well as key statistics, such as state test scores, college readiness, graduation rates, SAT/ACT scores, teacher quality and pay, and public school district ratings.

 Houston ISD is the largest school district in Texas, and the seventh-largest district in the U.S. Of the district’s 280 schools, eight are early childhood institutions; 160 are elementary schools; 38 are middle schools; 37 are high schools; and 37 are combined or alternatively structured schools.
 Houston ISD educates more than 209,000 students from a variety of neighborhoods and service areas, including families in Houston Heights, with a vision that “every child shall have equitable opportunities and equal access to an effective and personalized education in a nurturing and safe environment.”